grantcarthew/rust-notes/README.md

 A tuple is a general way of grouping together a number of values with a variety of types into one compound type.

-Tuples are created by writing a comma-separated list of values inside parentheses.
+Tuples are created by writing a comma-separated list of values inside parentheses:

 ```rust
 let tup: (i32, f64, u8) = (500, 6.4, 1);